input-output-hk/hermes/docs/src/architecture/09_architecture_decisions/0004-app-loading.md

 Split loading application (installing) and running into two different procedures.
 So during loading all validations will be performed along with state initialization and saved somewhere.
-Run procedure will not require an original applicaiton package and will pick up already validated and initialized data to run application.
+Run procedure will not require an original application package and will pick up already validated and initialized data to run application.

 ## Consequences